 The University bookstore sometimes sells textbooks and online resources for $100 more than the publisher’s price.
 Students and faculty are looking elsewhere to purchase what they need for class.

-Professor Ted Parks found out from a student that the book for his Intermediate Spanish I class was $439 at Tree of Life, Lipscomb’s bookstore partner.
-Cengage, the book’s publisher, offers the book for $307.95.
+Professor Ted Parks found out from a student that the book and access code bundle for his Intermediate Spanish I class was $439 at Tree of Life, Lipscomb’s bookstore partner.
+Cengage, the book’s publisher, offers the bundle for $307.95.

 “After I emailed a Lipscomb administrator who works with issues related to textbooks, the bookstore discovered that the price was a mistake, quickly dropped it about $100 and proceeded to get in touch with students for a refund,” Parks said.